Permission to Reprint VALS™ Information

 - VALS, originally developed by SRI International (a nonprofit research organization in Menlo Park, California), is now owned and operated by Strategic Business Insights (SBI).

 - The VALS battery of attitude items—the VALS questionnaire—is based on a multi-million-dollar research and development effort.
 Between 1987 and 1989, SRI International conducted several large national consumer surveys to identify the psychological traits and key demographics that have a strong correlation with a large range of consumer preferences about products, activities, and media.
-The current VALS questionnaire is the third version based on this kind of extensive empirical research.
+The current VALS questionnaire is the fourth version based on this kind of extensive empirical research.
 VALS is now wholly owned and operated by SBI.

 - Clients often ask how we can know about product, service, and activity preferences from the short VALS questionnaire.
 The answer is that these questions are not the only ones that we ask.
 The VALS questionnaire on our website is our US VALS–location battery.
 Its purpose is to identify a person's VALS type.
 We gather consumer product, service, and activity data by integrating the VALS questionnaire into larger custom or syndicated questionnaires.
 For example, VALS integrates into SBI's Consumer Financial Decisions' MacroMonitor survey to provide a source of detailed financial behaviors and attitudes by VALS types.
-VALS integrates in various client-specific questionnaires and in GfK MRI's The Survey of the American Consumer.
+VALS integrates in various client-specific questionnaires and in GfK MRI's Survey of the American Consumer.

 - "VALS 2" and "iVALS" are no longer in use.

 - VALS frameworks currently include US VALS, China VALS, Dominicana VALS, Japan-VALS™, Nigeria VALS, United Kingdom VALS, and Venezuela VALS.

 - You can determine your VALS type by completing the VALS questionnaire online.